lielu/FLLSpike/src/libs/LIBRARY.md

 # Sharing Library Modules for FLL Spike Robotics

 ## Overview
 This document outlines the process of creating libraries for Spike Prime and installing them at runtime using the automated tools provided in this repository.
+Library code includes basic movement and attachment control modules, as well as run code assigned to each team member to develop.
+For example, the `drive.llsp3` file contains the library code for driving and turning, and the `run_red.py` file contains the run code for run 1, represented by color red.
+Run code, as well as other basic library code, will be saved as LLSP3 files in the `src/libs/` directory so they can be monitored and imported together.

 ## Prerequisites
 - Spike app installed on your computer.
 Or you can choose to use the [web-based Spike IDE](https://spike.legoeducation.com/) instead.